Yuichi-Aragi/IAB/README.md

 And if I was away from my main computer?
 Forget it.
 Trying to get a Node.js environment running on a tablet or a friend's laptop, or wrestling with Replit or GitHub Actions just to compile a 50-line plugin... it was infuriating.

-So, I built this. **In-App Builder** is my solution.
+So, I built this. **In-App Builder** is my solution, **specially** for mobile.
 It's a plugin that builds other plugins, right inside Obsidian.
 It uses the magic of `esbuild-wasm` to compile, bundle, and spit out your finished plugin files directly into your vault.
 No Node.js, no npm, no command line.
 Just you, your code, and Obsidian.

-## ⚠️ A Word of Warning: This is a BETA!

-I'm putting this out there because I think it's already useful, but let's set some expectations:

-*   **IT HAS BUGS.** I know it does.
-I've probably created more bugs than features.
-But I also know that it's *pretty much usable* if you're willing to put in a little effort and maybe reload Obsidian once or twice.
-*   **THE CACHE IS A LIE.** You'll see a beautiful "Enable Caching" toggle in the settings.
-It looks great.
-It even toggles. **It does nothing.** I have plans to make it work, but for now, it's just there to remind me of my ambitions.
-Turning it on won't break anything, but it won't help either.
-The plugin will fetch esbuild from the CDN every time you load Obsidian.
-*   **I CAN'T PROMISE SUPPORT.** I built this to solve my own problem.
-I'm sharing it in case it solves yours too.
-I might fix bugs, I might add features, or I might get distracted by a shiny new idea and forget this exists for six months.
-There are no guarantees.

-Think of this as a powerful, but slightly untamed, tool.

 ## ✨ Features (What it CAN do)